Updated February 2026

 How fast can I close with a cash buyer?

-Most cash buyers can close in 7-30 days.
+Most cash buyers can close after title and payoff are ready.
 Some can close faster if needed.
 The limiting factor is usually title work.

 Do I need to make repairs before selling?